 It is vital that recumbent cows be provided with clean water at all times.
 A shallow rubber feed bowl prevents spillage.
 If the cow does not drink, she must be given fluid therapy either by drench or parenterally.
 Every effort must be made to roll the cow from one side onto the other at least three times a day, with more frequent movement being desired.
 If this is not done, the weight of the cow results in continued ischemia of the muscles of the hindlimb and exacerbation of compartment syndrome.

 Protection from the elements is essential.
 Rain and wind can reduce body temperature considerably and worsen shock if present.
 A windbreak of straw bales is vital.
 Straw bedding should be provided to help insulate the cow from the ground.
 A recumbent cow does not require a warm environment; however, in a cold environment, an inactive animal can gradually succumb to hypothermia.

 The downer cows most difficult to treat are those that do not try to eat.
 A cow that salivates on its feed will not eat it later.
 Rather than being offered large amounts of feed, the cow should be tempted with sweet hay.
 This should be cleared away every 30 min if not accepted.
 Placing bitter-tasting weeds such as ivy or dandelion in the mouth may provoke salivation and an interest in eating.
 Lettuce and cabbage leaves are accepted by some cows.
 In extreme cases, the cow can be drenched with rumen contents.

-The elapse of several hours from the commencement of clinical signs of milk fever until treatment seems to be the critical issue.
+The critical issue seems to be the length of time (several hours) from when clinical signs of milk fever begin until treatment.
 Every cow that has been successfully treated for hypocalcemia should, if necessary, be moved to a location with a good footing and remain there for 48 hr.
 Straw over sand provides good insulation and good footing.

 Animal Welfare Considerations